learn-co-curriculum/uci-mod-3-solving-for-inputs-advanced-lab/README.md

 ## Instructions

-In this lab, we will be practice reading object oriented code.
+In this lab, we will be practice reading object-oriented code.
 In the `lib` folder, there are a number of existing, related Ruby `Class`es.
 Your task is to read through the code, then use your understanding of it to fill in the methods in `answers.rb`.